boyatechuniverse/boyatechuniverse/README.md

 - 👋 Hi, I’m @boyatechuniverse
-- 👀 I’m interested in reporting tech and finance news
+- 👀 I’m interested in tech and finance news
 - 🌱 I’m currently learning how to code.
 - 💞️ I’m looking to collaborate on coding.
 - 📫 How to reach me